 While in training at the C.G.
-Jung Institute in Zurich in 1988, Susan Olson suffered the loss of her daughter in an auto accident.
-In this intimate and personal exploration, Olson uses C. G. Jung’s psychological framework of mourning todescribe her journey through tragedy, guided by a series of vivid dreams.
+Jung Institute in Zürich in 1988, Susan Olson suffered the loss of her daughter in an auto accident.
+In this intimate and unique exploration, Olson uses C. G. Jung’s psychological framework to describe her journey through tragedy, guided by a series of vivid dreams.

-This fully updated revised edition will be of immense interest to Jungian analysts in practice and in training, academics, psychologists, students of Jungian thought and dream analysis, as well as to all who have suffered loss.
+This fully updated revised edition will be of immense interest to Jungian analysts and trainees, academics, psychologists, students of Jungian dream analysis, and to all who have suffered loss.

 Preface; 1.
 The Open Door; 2.
 Running with the Horses; 3.
 Incomprehensible Things; 4.
 "Let Your Tears Fertilize My Ground"; 5.
 "Touch Me"; 6.
 The Cure of Souls; 7.
 The Wound that Heals; 8.
 "Remember Me!"; 9.
 Descent to the Underworld; 10.
 "You Can Visit Them in Their Dreams!"; 11.
 The Food of the Deep; 12.
 "I Have a Gift for You"; Epilogue: "I Have a New Name"

 Susan Olson, M.A., L.C.S.W., graduated from the C. G. Jung Institute in Zürich, Switzerland, and is now a Jungian analyst in Atlanta, Georgia, U.S. She is on the faculty of the Memphis-Atlanta Jungian Seminar, an affiliate of the Inter-Regional Society of Jungian Analysts.